 After wine tasting, head uphill to the newly opened Conchas de Piedra restaurant.
-The restaurant is self described as a celebratio
+The restaurant is self-described as a celebratio

 The restaurant is an upscale oyster bar with a unparalleled view of the beautiful vineyards and winery of Casa de Piedra and the Valle itself.

-As many of the restaurants in Valle, Conchas de Piedra is an outdoor restaurant.
+Like many of the restaurants in Valle, Conchas de Piedra is an outdoor restaurant.
 Not only is the seating outdoors, but the kitchen has been created as part of the experience.
 During my visit the kitchen was led by Chef Andres and food stylist Brenda.

 The Conchas de Piedra experience is a combination of great wine, food, atmosphere, and the lovely small touches seen throughout out the space.

 The focus at Conchas de Piedra is oysters as well as other raw and grilled fish.
 Our meal began with three types of fresh oysters served with a variety of minuets and a glass of sparkling wine.